-- (b) The Commission may issue a certification, registration, or license to an applicant described under (a) who: - (1) holds a current certification, registration, or license issued by another state that has requirements that are substantially equivalent to the requirements for the certification, registration, or license; or - (2) within the five years preceding the application date, held a certification, registration, or license in this State that expired while the applicant lived in another state for at least six months. - (c) The Commission may allow an applicant who meets the requirements of (b) to demonstrate competency by alternative methods or credentials in order to meet the requirements for obtaining a particular certification, registration, or license issued by the Commission.
-For purposes of this Section, the standard methods of demonstrating competency are the specific exam, education, and experience required to obtain a particular certification, registration, or license. - (d) In lieu of the standard methods of demonstrating competency for a particular certification, registration, or license and based on the applicant's circumstances, the alternative methods for demonstrating competency may include any combination of the following as determined by the Commission: - (1) education; - (2) continuing education; - (3) examinations (written or skills); - (4) letters of good standing; - (5) letters of recommendation; - (6) work experience; or - (7) other methods or credentials required by the Commission. - (e) The applicant must: - (1) submit an application and proof of the requirements under this rule and for that particular certification, registration, or license on a form and in a manner prescribed by the Commission; and
+- (a) Pursuant to Chapter 55 of the Occupations Code, the Commission must grant credit toward certification, registration, and licensing requirements for relevant verified military service education, training, and experience earned by a military service member or a military veteran who applies for certification, registration, or licensure.
+The Commission may withhold credit from a military service member or veteran who holds a restricted certification, registration, or license issued by another jurisdiction or has an unacceptable criminal history. - (b) The Commission must expedite applications for certification, registration, and licensure which are filed by military service members, military veterans, and military spouses. - (c) The Commission may issue a certification, registration, or license to an applicant who is a military service member, the spouse of a military service member, or a military veteran and: - (1) holds a current certification, registration, or license issued by another state that has requirements that are substantially equivalent to the requirements for the certification, registration, or license; or - (2) within the five years preceding the application date, held a certification, registration, or license in this State. - (d) The Commission may allow an applicant who meets the requirements of (c) to demonstrate competency by alternative methods or credentials in order to meet the requirements for obtaining a particular certification, registration, or license issued by the Commission.
+For purposes of this Section, the standard methods of demonstrating competency are the specific exam, education, and experience required to obtain a particular certification, registration, or license. - (e) In lieu of the standard methods of demonstrating competency for a particular certification, registration, or license and based on the applicant's circumstances, the alternative methods for demonstrating competency may include any combination of the following as determined by the Commission: - (1) education; - (2) continuing education; - (3) examinations (written or skills); - (4) letters of good standing; - (5) letters of recommendation;